 In a very recent work, Cassani and Wang \cite{CaW} studied the asymptotic behavior and local uniqueness of the ground states of \eqref{eq:1} as $\epsilon\rightarrow0$.
 Specifically, the authors proved that the ground state solution $u_\epsilon$ blows up with the exact rate

-In general, it is not true that the maximum point $\{x_\epsilon\}$ of $u_\epsilon$ stays bounded as $\epsilon\rightarrow0$.
-Under some strong assumptions on $V(x)$, they further established that the maximum point $x_\epsilon$ of $u_\epsilon$ converges to the global minimum point of $V(x)$.
-They also obtained local uniqueness of ground state solutions for radial potential $V(x)$.
-It should be mentioned that the main results in \cite{CaW} can be regarded as a nonlocal counterpart of the results in \cite{PW92,W1}.
-However, the nonlocal feature of the fractional operator gives rise to a host of technique difficulties.
+In general, the maximum points $\{x_\epsilon\}$ of $u_\epsilon$ are not necessarily bounded as $\epsilon\rightarrow0$.
+Under certain strong assumptions on $V(x)$, they further established that the maximum point $x_\epsilon$ of $u_\epsilon$ converges to a global minimum point of $V(x)$.
+Furthermore, they also obtained local uniqueness of ground state solutions for radial potential $V(x)$.
+It should be mentioned that the main results in \cite{CaW} can be regarded as the nonlocal analogues of those in \cite{PW92,W1}.
+Nevertheless, the nonlocal feature of the fractional operator gives rise to a host of technique difficulties.
 To overcome the lack of localization, the authors developed various delicate estimates for ground state solutions.
-For other related results, see the references \cite{BDG,BGM,BM17,BM19,BMS} and references therein.
+For other related results, see \cite{BDG,BGM,BM17,BM19,BMS} and references therein.